Mid Cornwall · PL26

 Whole-house renovations typically run six to fourteen months on site; partial remodels two to four months.

-St Stephen-in-Brannel Renovations — common questions.
+St Stephen-in-Brannel Renovations — local questions answered.

 - Do I need planning permission to renovate internally?